usc-sail/child-adult-diarization/README.md

 pip install -r requirements.txt
 ```
 3. Download _whisper-base_rank8_pretrained_50k.pt_ from https://huggingface.co/AlexXu811/whisper-child-adult/tree/main
 4. Example python code is as below.
 The model outputs one of {0: silence, 1: child, 2: adult, 3: overlap} at the frame-level (for each 20ms).
+Exxpects 10s audio input.
 ```python
 from models.whisper import WhisperWrapper import torch